LISK819129/OpenNPC/README.md

-Folder-wise: `framework/` has the schemas and example personas, `unity/` is the demo game, `web/` is the landing page + browser build, `backend/` is the actual model server, `blender/` made the stickman art, `scripts/` are the build scripts, `docs/` has the longer write-ups if you want more detail than this README.
+Folder-wise: `framework/` has the schemas and example personas, `unity/` is the demo game, `web/` is the landing page + browser build, `backend/` is the actual model server, `blender/` made the stickman art, `scripts/` are the build scripts, `docs/images/` has the screenshots used in this README.

 ## Persona System